favionline/partner-events-tracking-gtm-template/doc/implementation-guide/readme.md

 ### `createOrder` event

 Use this event after an order is created on your e-shop with products that you advertise on FAVI.

-We will send a review request to the customer.
+If you send `customer` information (see below), FAVI will send a review request to the customer.

 ![Tag configuration](4-tag-configuration.png)